opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

       type: noop
 ```

-Once you have configured SAML in `config.yml`, you need to also [activate it in Kibana](#kibana-configuration).
+After you have configured SAML in `config.yml`, you must also [activate it in Kibana](#kibana-configuration).

 ## Running multiple authentication domains

 We recommend adding at least one other authentication domain, such as LDAP or the internal user database, to support API access to Elasticsearch without SAML.
-For Kibana and the internal Kibana server user, you also need to add another authentication domain that supports basic authentication.
+For Kibana and the internal Kibana server user, you also must add another authentication domain that supports basic authentication.
 This authentication domain should be placed first in the chain, and the `challenge` flag must be set to `false`:

 ```yml
 authc: